rvl-lab-utoronto/backwards-reachability/index.md

 The word policy here depends on context.
 Typically in reinforcement learning, we think of policies as a **function** mapping _perceived states of the environment_ to **actions**.
 It represents the agent's **strategy**.
 As in, given a state (a certain situation), the policy picks an action to take, typically the one that maximizes the long term reward.

-In reachability analysis, we are often only interested in a specific type of policy, namely the **optimal policy**, this is because reachability analysis is mainly concerned with the _possibility_ of dynamic systems reaching certain states (remember, we're talking about states in the _configuration_ space, not physical space), so all that matters is there exists *some* policy that reaches a certain state.
+In reachability analysis, we are often only interested in a specific type of policy, namely the **optimal policy** (i.e. anything the dynamics allows), this is because reachability analysis is mainly concerned with the _possibility_ of dynamic systems reaching certain states (remember, we're talking about states in the _configuration_ space, not physical space), so all that matters is there exists *some* policy that reaches a certain state.
 When we're thinking about the reachability of a particular state (or set of states) **T**, we think about the *optimal policy* to go from anywhere in the set of initial states to **T**, if the optimal policy can't reach it, we know that the state is unreachable.

+That being said it's worth noting that in RL / planning, deriving (or even computing) this "optimal policy" can be a more difficult problem than computing reachability.
 In the case of a 2D Dubin's car, this is a [bang bang policy][]{:target="_blank"}, which essentially means you go full speed in the optimal direction.
 It's called bang bang because it switches abruptly between (usually) two states, such as go left and go right.

 For the purposes of this project however, the word policy can mean either of previous definitions.
 Here we think of policies as **_restrictions placed on the agents movement through the configuration space_**.
 The restriction may be "always choose the optimal action" resulting in the optimal policy, or it could be something like "stay away from the walls", resulting in a policy that isn't a function (at least with respect to states mapping to individual actions).